BA, MA, LMHC, NCC

 I tend to have a lot of hobbies so I can often be found tackling some sort of project.
 I also love learning so you'll usually find me with an article (or three) or a book to read when I have a minute.

 My personal interests include reading, music, crocheting, sewing poorly, bike riding, gardening in hopes a few plants will survive, and spending time with my family and friends.
 My corgi is our office therapy dog.
 Earl is in training as a therapy dog and often accompanies me to work.
 Everyone at the office enjoys his loving and calming nature.
 (He can join telehealth too).
 As you can see, he makes himself at home.
 He's not big on being called a "dog" but he's a good listener.
-People at tell me they enjoy his smile and kind greeting as they come in the door.
+People tell me they enjoy his kind greeting as they come in the door.

 BA, MA, LMHC, NCC